Permanent magnet synchronous generator: Applications

 Permanent magnet generators (PMGs) or alternators (PMAs) do not require a DC supply for the excitation circuit, nor do they have slip rings and contact brushes.
 A key disadvantage in PMAs or PMGs is that the air gap flux is not controllable, so the voltage of the machine cannot be easily regulated.
-A persistent magnetic field imposes safety issues during assembly, field service or repair.
-High performance permanent magnets, themselves, have structural and thermal issues.
-Torque current MMF vectorially combines with the persistent flux of permanent magnets, which leads to higher air-gap flux density and eventually, core saturation.
+A persistent magnetic field imposes safety issues during assembly, field service, and repair.
+High-performance permanent magnets, themselves, have structural and thermal issues.
+Torque current MMF vectorially combines with the persistent flux of permanent magnets, which leads to higher air-gap flux density and eventually core saturation.
 In the permanent magnet alternators, the output voltage is directly proportional to the speed.

 For small pilot generators used for speed measurement, voltage regulation may not be required.
 Where a permanent magnet generator is used to supply excitation current to the rotor of a larger machine on the same shaft, some external control is required for excitation current control and voltage regulation of the main machine.
 This may be done with slip rings connecting the rotating system to external control circuits, or by control through power electronic devices mounted on the rotating system and controlled externally.